MSR2903/FinancialMetrics_Markets/README.md

 # Financial Metrics and Global Stock Market Analysis
-This project explores how U.S. economic metrics (such as GDP, inflation rate, and unemployment rate) impact the performance of major world stock exchanges.
+This project explores how U.S. economic metrics (such as GDP, unemployment rate, consumer price index, federal funds rate, and consumer confidence index) impact the performance of major world stock exchanges.
 Using Python and the FRED API, we retrieve economic data and compare it with stock price data obtained via the Yahoo Finance API.

+## Hypothesis and Research Questions
+Hypotheses:
+1. The performance of U.S. stock exchanges is more sensitive to U.S. economic metrics than international stock exchanges.
+2. Stock exchanges in developed countries show a stronger correlation with U.S. economic metrics compared to those in developing countries

+Research Questions:
+1. How do U.S. economic metrics influence the performance of U.S. stock exchanges compared to international stock exchanges?
+2. Do stock exchanges in developed countries show a stronger correlation with U.S. economic metrics than those in developing countries?

 Data that retreived from FRED API:
 1. Gross Domestic Product (GDP) ('GDP'):